-- Be available for consultation with students and parents. - Keep students and parents aware of trends and general information. - Direct student and parent to access the WTHS Counseling Webpage resources. - Arrange for WTHS Career & College Fair. - Assist students and parents in using Naviance and other resources. - Submit school records to college, technical/trade schools, or military. - Provide financial aid and scholarship information.
+- Be available for consultation with student and parent. - Keep student and parent aware of trends and general information. - Direct student and parent to access the WTHS Counseling Webpage resources. - Arrange for WTHS Career & College Fair. - Assist student and parent in using Naviance and other resources. - Submit school records to college, technical/trade schools, or military. - Provide financial aid and scholarship information.